NuevoFoundation/workshops/content/english/arduino/activity-2.md

 2. Attach one end of a jumper wire to +5V on the joystick and the other to 5V on the Elegoo.
 3. Attach one end of a jumper wire to VRx on the joystick and the other to A0 (analog pin 0) on the Elegoo.
 4. Attach one end of a jumper wire to VRy on the joystick and the other to A1 (analog pin 1) on the Elegoo.
-4. Attach one end of a jumper wire to VRy on the joystick and the other to A1 (analog pin 1) on the Elegoo.
 5. Attach one end of a jumper wire to SW on the joystick and the other to 2 (digital pin 2) on the Elegoo.
 6. Plug in the Arduino board via USB to your PC and open the Arduino IDE application.